Tak783/end-ios/README.md

 Important things to know
 * Unit/integration tests were mostly written services and view models, please see inside the test folders for the Swift Packages
-* Model Design.
-When you see models that may look similar, for example, `RemoteENDProductModel` and `ENDProductModel`, please be aware that they have different use cases, one is the local one consumed by the app everywhere.
-Remote is only used to interact with REST APIs and for example, `CoreDataENDProductModel` will be used to interact with Core Data.
-This was done to:
+* Model Design: Where you see models that may look similar, for example, `RemoteENDProductModel` and `ENDProductModel`, please be aware that they have different use cases.
+One is for local consumption by the app everywhere, this is the main model.
+The Remote model is only used to interact with REST APIs.
+A future example could be `CoreDataENDProductModel`, which would be used to interact with Core Data.
+This approach is taken to:
-  * Adhere to Single Responsibility in SOLID - the model should do only one thing, have one use case
+  * Adhere to Single Responsibility in S.O.L.I.D - the model should do only one thing, have one use case
   * Prevents large modules being created that are hard to maintain i.e. mixing CoreData and Codable
   * Maximise flexibility and  maintainability whilst adhering to a protocol
 * Swift packages built in previous projects for Networking, Testing and common extensions i.e. to Foundation, were used for speed
-* Test doubles are used i.e Stub, Spy and Mock to provide a way to isolate the code in the test from its dependencies or production code - pure unit tests
+* Test doubles are used i.e Stub, Spy and Mock to provide a way to isolate the code in the test from its dependencies or production code
 * `makeSUT` is used instead of the default `setUp` and `tearDown` methods as those methods enable objects not to be deallocated in multiple tests which can lead to false positives. `setUp` and `tearDown` inadvertently stops tests from being Isolated, violating the I in F.I.R.S.T. `makeSUT` ensures that objects are deallocated as the function they are hosted in naturally deallocates them as execution ends.
 * Unit and Integration tests were written using TDD.
 More could be written especially for the UI layer.
 Wrote only fundamental tests
 * Closure-based binding was used for bindings with the MVVM architecture, other options not used were Combine, KVO and property observers
 * Imperative commit style was used for commits with detail where appropriate, other ways are valid too - this depends on the engineering team values
-* This approach taken is one approach, other methods are possible too depending on the project and team values
 * This approach is applied here and focuses on practicality, pragmaticism, and maintainability and has been applied successfully in previous roles.
 * The code is designed to be self-documenting, but please read below supported by the architecture diagram to understand the architecture logic and reasoning behind the approach taken
+* The approach taken for this project is one approach, other methods are feasible too depending on the project, business needs and team values

 ## Overview